Women's cinema: Silent era — 1920s

 French pioneer film director Alice Guy was the first woman to direct a film.

 In the silent era French women directors were highly prominent.
 Alice Guy-Blaché directed around 700 films and is credited with introducing the narrative form with her film La Fée aux Choux (1896).

-Alice Guy was a secretary to Leon Gaumont before the making of her very own first film, which was a year later after the birth of cinema, 1854 to be exact.
+Alice Guy was a secretary to Léon Gaumont before the making of her very own first film, which was a year later after the birth of cinema, 1854 to be exact.

 Since Alice Guy was working for Gaumont, she was responsible in the production side of the company for being the director, the filmmaker, and set manager.
 From being a secretary to a head she had created 406 films during this period of time.
 Most of her films were between 20 and 90 minutes, for a film to be created for this long during this time would be considered to be a short film, but knowing the fact that it was made earlier before is exceptional during the early years.
 Alice Guy had the chance to shoot some of her films in a different way than Gaumont's forerunner the Lumiere Brothers.
 The brothers were mostly interested in shooting films which would show what the cameras can capture on a technical level and not what they can express in a deeper extent; for example having repetitive and monotonous shots of trains or the military marching.
 Guy was not so interested in repetitiveness in films, although she was slightly influenced by them, she had decided to think of something better and comedic.
 Here she gave in a bunch of short comedic films to Gaumont and he approved of her films.
 In 1906 she directed the comedic short film The Consequences of Feminism which depicted a world where traditional gender roles are inverted.
 Within a year of her submission of short films, they have become a complete success.
 Her film La Passion or so called La Vie du Christ (1906) was a work of art on which she has worked on for years.
 This has included 25 sets along with a number if exterior areas and around or over 300 crowd scenes.